tauri-apps/tauri-docs/docs/guides/building/windows.md

 }
 ```

-### Compiling an Installer for each Language in a List
+### Compiling an Installer for Each Language in a List

 To compile an installer targeting a list of languages, use an array.
 A specific installer for each language will be created, with the language key as a suffix: